 Where cheating is discovered or suspected, the instructor should inform the student(s) involved and undertake an investigation of the matter.
 If the instructor is then convinced that a violation did occur, the following procedure should be used:

 If the student admits a violation, the instructor may assign a grade of “0” or “F” to the examination or assignment on which cheating, plagiarism or other academic dishonesty occurred.
 If the student admits a violation of this Code not involving dishonesty (e.g. talking during an exam, but not sharing answers), the faculty member may assign an appropriate grade penalty.
-In either case, the name of the student and a brief description of the incident should be reported to the Academic Dean for determination of the appropriate disciplinary penalty.
+In either case, the name of the student and a brief description of the incident should be reported to the appropriate Academic Dean for determination of the appropriate disciplinary penalty.
 Reporting is essential to assure that repeat offenders are penalized accordingly.

-If the student does not admit a violation, the instructor should refer the case to the Academic Dean, who will attempt to resolve the matter informally and, if necessary, arrange for adjudication by a faculty-student committee.
+If the student does not admit a violation, the instructor should refer the case to the appropriate Academic Dean, who will attempt to resolve the matter informally and, if necessary, arrange for adjudication by a faculty-student committee.

 If there is no violation, the instructor shall assign a grade based on the quality of the work completed.
 A student who is dissatisfied with the decision in his or her hearing may appeal the decision.

-Grades are an evaluation of academic performance, and their assignment is a responsibility resting solely with the faculty consistent with the authority granted to the Academic Senate by the Regents.
+Grades are an evaluation of academic performance, and their assignment is a responsibility resting solely with the faculty consistent with the authority granted to the Academic Faculty by the Regents.
 The assignment of “0” or “F” to work or tests in which academic dishonesty or other academic misconduct has occurred is based on the premise that the examination or assignment cannot be regarded as the student’s own work and thus is invalidated and/or the student’s violation is unfair and/or disruptive and thus harmful to the instructor and others in the class.
 The instructor shall not apply a more severe grade adjustment than recording a “0” or “F” on the specific assignment or test on which misconduct occurred.
 Where an instructor has referred a case for adjudication but has not received a report confirming a violation at the time that the course grades are due, submit a grade of “I” for the student on the grade report form.